ashaw0192/diary-multi-class-program/recipe/diary_multi_class_program_recipe.md

 ```

-## 3. Create Examples as Integration Tests
+## 3. Create Examples as Integration Tests and Unit Tests

 ```Ruby